What is servant evangelism?

 Question: "What is servant evangelism?"

-Often the word evangelism brings to mind a dynamic person speaking to large crowds about Jesus and giving an invitation for salvation.
+Answer: Often the word evangelism brings to mind a dynamic person speaking to large crowds about Jesus and giving an invitation for salvation.
 Some evangelists do speak to large, public crowds, but the truth is there are many approaches to evangelism and many different strategies.
 Servant evangelism is sharing God’s love by simply serving others in practical ways without asking for or expecting anything in return.

 The focus of servant evangelism is doing acts of kindness for anyone and everyone.
 “As we have opportunity, let us do good to all people” (Galatians 6:10).
 An example of servant evangelism could be something as simple as handing out free water bottles on a hot day or taking bags of food to needy families at Christmastime.
 The possibilities are endless, but the common denominator is that nothing is asked for in return.
 One of the motivations behind this type evangelism is that the Bible tells us that God’s kindness leads people to repentance (Romans 2:4).